Russia fiercely rebukes Belarus for detaining potash boss

 "What happened today is way out of line," Russian First Deputy Prime Minister Igor Shuvalov told reporters in Moscow, describing the situation as "odd, inappropriate and not fitting to a partnership".

-Belarussian state television ONT showed footage of the grey-haired Baumgertner, who only hours before met with the country's prime minister, in handcuffs and surrounded by police.
+Belarussian state television ONT showed footage of the grey-haired Baumgartner, who only hours before met with the country's prime minister, in handcuffs and surrounded by police.

-Belarussian investigators said later they intended to seize Uralkali's assets and property, claiming the company incurred $100 million (64 million pounds) of damages in Belarus, according to a report by the RIA agency.
+Belarussian investigators said later they intended to seize Uralkali's assets and property, claiming the company incurred $100 million of damages in Belarus, according to a report by the RIA agency.

 "Evaluating the documents received by investigators, a decision will be reached to seize the property and assets of Uralkali," a Belarussian Investigative Committee spokesman told Russian news agency RIA.